How to Write a Resignation Letter (Template + Tips)

 Determined your final date at your job, usually at least two weeks from when you announce your intention to leave

-You’ll likely want to touch upon similar points during both the conversation with your manager and in your resignation letter, so you may find it helpful to pre-write portions of your letter before initiating the conversation to organize your thoughts.
+It is sensible to touch upon similar points during both the conversation with your manager and in your resignation letter, so you may find it helpful to pre-write portions of your letter before initiating the conversation in order to organise your thoughts.
 Here’s where you can begin.

-Your resignation letter is simply putting your pre-announced plans into writing, so write it with the mindset that you’ve already done the hard parts—you’ve made the decision to leave and told your manager.

 Approaching this letter with the confidence that you’re making the best choice for yourself can help you stay focused on your main goal in writing the letter: to announce your growth.